Skip to main content

 • $10 card for each additional prenatal visit (up to 10 more)

-• $50 card for postpartum (after birth) visit: $25 for first visit up to 21 days after birth and $25 for second visit 22 to 84 days after birth
+• $50 card for postpartum (after birth) visit up to 21 days after birth and then $50 for postpartum visit 22 to 84 days after birth

 After you complete these actions, call us to claim your rewards.